danimanderson/Pokemon_Database/README.md

 What the company or department does: PokeDex Inc. manages a comprehensive database of Pokemon, specifically focusing on the first two generations.
 The database includes detailed information about each Pokemon, their abilities, moves, and stats.

 Vision and Objective
-Objective of the company or company‘s department: The objective of PokeDex Inc. is to provide Pokemon trainers and enthusiasts with accurate and comprehensive information about Pokemon to help them in training, battling, and understanding the attributes of various Pokemon.
+The objective of PokeDex Inc. is to provide Pokemon trainers and enthusiasts with accurate and comprehensive information about Pokemon to help them in training, battling, and understanding the attributes of various Pokemon.

 Mission Statement
-Business solution that the company or company‘s department offers: PokeDex Inc. offers a well-organized, accessible, and detailed database system that provides essential information about Pokemon, facilitating trainers in making informed decisions for training and battling purposes.
+PokeDex Inc. offers a well-organized, accessible, and detailed database system that provides essential information about Pokemon, facilitating trainers in making informed decisions for training and battling purposes.

 Service
-Describe the company service or company department: PokeDex Inc. offers a database service that includes:
+PokeDex Inc. offers a database service that includes:

 Detailed Pokemon data from the first two generations Information on Pokemon abilities, stats, and moves